 Video marketing has always been a critical part of any successful content strategy.
 This isn’t changing anytime soon.

-A report by Wyzowl revealed that 86% of businesses use videos as an important marketing tool.
-Moreover, 99% of those who used video content in the past plan to keep doing so in 2021.
+A recent report by Wyzowl revealed that 91% of businesses use videos as an important marketing tool.
+Moreover, 96% of those who leveraged video content in the past plan to keep doing so.

 This speaks volumes about the importance of creating high-quality videos.
 But the tricky part is that the rules of the game keep changing.
 What worked only a year ago might not yield results today.
 A lot has changed in the online world, and you should stay up-to-date with the hottest marketing trends.

 So, what does it take to keep your audience engaged with videos?
 Here are the key trends that you should follow:

 Marketers often consider captions to be optional.
 However, they’re a must if you don’t want people to scroll past your video content.

 There are so many situations that call for silent videos.
 Your audience member might be in public transport without headphones, in a meeting that turns into a snooze fest, or in bed with a sleeping spouse.
 They’d be disappointed if the video doesn’t have captions.

 The last thing you want to do is trigger this disappointment in your audience.
 And, according to a survey by Verizon Media, more people care about captions than you might think.
 The survey showed that 80% of respondents are more likely to watch a whole video if it has captions.
 As such, by captioning your videos, you can expect a boost in engagement and viewing times.